Suk022/Python-based-backend/README.md

 ## Live Demo

-The project is deployed on Render and can be accessed via [https://python-based-backend.onrender.com/](https://python-based-backend.onrender.com/), You can test the APIs directly through this live link.
+The project is deployed on Render and can be accessed via [https://python-based-backend.onrender.com/](https://python-based-backend.onrender.com/).
+Test the APIs directly through the link.